Oracle Identity Cloud Service provides you with a secure and centralized cloud service to manage your applications.

 About Enterprise Applications

-Enterprise applications are web applications that require App Gateway to integrate with Oracle Identity Cloud Service for authentication purposes.
+Enterprise applications are web applications that require App Gateway to integrate with Oracle Identity Cloud Service for authentication and authorization purposes.

 The web application's base URL.
 For example, if a known URL of your application is